orsenthil/sskweb/pages/index.rst

 Society of India in the year 1982, and went on to become autonomous in the year 1994.
-SSK is located on a 5 acre campus, donated by the Government of Karnataka, in Indiranagar, in the garden city of Bangalore.The Spastics Society of Karnataka welcomes donations in cash/cheque or kind. .. _donate: All donations to the Spastics Society of Karnataka are exempt under section 80G of the Income Tax Act of the Government of India.
+SSK is located on a 5 acre campus, donated by the Government of Karnataka, in Indiranagar, in the garden city of Bangalore.The Spastics Society of Karnataka welcomes donations in cash/cheque or kind.
+All donations to the Spastics Society of Karnataka are exempt under section 80G of the Income Tax Act of the Government of India.